tsburn/ts-UnifiedNlpIntegration/README.md

 * have activated the backends in MicroG Settings
 * have enabled network-based geolocation in Settings->Location

-In case you adhered to the above steps and it's still dysfunctional,
+In case you adhered to the above steps and it's still dysfunctional, you're welcome to open